digitaltvguy/SDR-HDR-Display-Luminance-Survey/README.md

+# SDR-Luminance-Survey
-# SDR-Luminance-Survey: Peak-White SDR Luminance and UHD Single-Stream tone-mapped midgray (BT.2408 methods)
+# Peak-White SDR Luminance and UHD Single-Stream tone-mapped midgray (BT.2408 methods)

 * **Please place the files in this respository on a USB stick and plug into your TV for playback.**
     * Measure the center image first (peak white)